chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > How do you adapt to different working cultures?
 > Have you had experience working with German companies or European clients before?

-This would be my first international work experience with a German or European company.
+This would be my first international work experience with a German company.

 I'm eager to contribute my technical skills in a multicultural environment.
 I adapt quickly to new environments.
 I feel confident working with global teams and growing in this role.